Types of Bankruptcy in Pennsylvania and New Jersey

 In addition to our primary law office in Center City, Philadelphia, we also have law offices throughout the Greater Philadelphia, Pennsylvania Area and in New Jersey.
 Our branch offices have contributed to making us the #1 Bankruptcy Filer and debt relief firm in the Greater Philadelphia area.
 Our goal is to have a convenient location within 20 minutes of where our clients work or reside.

-Then, contact the Philadelphia bankruptcy lawyers of Sadek Bankruptcy Law Offices, LLC at (215)-545-0008 for a free bankruptcy consultation.
+If you’re considering bankruptcy, contact the Philadelphia bankruptcy lawyers at Sadek Bankruptcy Law Offices, LLC, for a free bankruptcy consultation.
+Call us in Pennsylvania at (215) 545-0008 or in New Jersey at (856) 890-9003.

 How Many Types of Bankruptcy Are There Under the Bankruptcy Code?

 Under the U.S. Bankruptcy Code, there are six primary types of bankruptcy, each designated by a different chapter of the Code.
-These types of bankruptcy filings are as follows.
+These types of bankruptcy filings include:

 Which Bankruptcy Chapter Is Right for My Situation?